atharvRsharma/Falling-Sand/README.md

 A falling sand simulation inspired by Daniel Shiffman's falling sand simulation written in C++ using GLFW and glad functionalities.
 Capable of checking for mouse click and drag, press R to reset screen.
-This happens to be my first project in generative programming, it also happens to be terribly optimised and consists of a lot of deprecated files such as the glut and glew dlls. may or may not be updated from time to time.
+This happens to be my first project in generative programming, it also happens to be terribly optimised and consists of a lot of deprecated files such as the glut and glew dlls.
+Ability to change background color has been added. may or may not be updated from time to time.

 NO OOP PRINCIPLES ARE FOLLOWED, ALL CODE LIES WITHIN THE Main.cpp ITSELF.